 Kerri is a certified and licensed Occupational Therapist.
 She received her degree in Occupational Therapy from Quinnipiac College in 1998.
 She has been practicing and specializing in pediatric occupational therapy for over 14 years.
 Kerri has extensive experience in working with children with various medical and educational diagnosis; including but not limited to Autism Spectrum D/O, Sensory Processing D/O, ADHD, Cerebral Palsy, Downs Syndrome, developmental delays, learning disabilities, TBI/ABI, and other neurological impairments.
 She has worked in various settings including medical outpatient clinics, early intervention through the Connecticut Birth to Three Program, as well as, working over a decade within the public school systems (Easton Public Schools, Fairfield Public Schools, and Schools throughout New Haven County).
 In 2007, Kerri became S.I.
 Certified.
 She completed a Comprehensive Program In Sensory Integration and earned her sensory integration certification through the University of Southern California/Western Psychological Services.

 Melissa is a senior designer project manager and account rep with over 20 years experience in graphic, web, illustrative and industrial design.
 She earned a Bachelor of Science Degree from Rochester Institute of Technology in 1987.
 Melissa currently works at Designsite, a design and marketing communications firm in Fairfield, Ct.
 She is also co-owner of The Painted Bird, an art, design and crafts business that runs workshops and after school programs for kids in Fairfield, Ct.
 Melissa is currently a board member and Creative Director for The Pilot House.
 She also teaches Painting and Arts and Craft classes for young adults at the Pilot House.
-Melissa and her husband Michael reside in Fairfield, CT with their 13 year old twins, Madeline and Michael John (MJ).
+Melissa and her husband Michael reside in Fairfield, CT with their 15 year old twins, Madeline and Michael John (MJ).
 MJ was born with Beckwith-Wiedemann syndrome and has been diagnosed with high functioning Autism Spectrum Disorder.